 - Erythrodermic psoriasis is a particularly inflammatory form that often affects most of the body surface.
-It's rare, occurring in 3 percent of people who have psoriasis, often with unstable plaque psoriasis.
+It's rare, occurring in three percent of people who have psoriasis, often with unstable plaque psoriasis.
 The lesions are not clearly defined.
 There is widespread, fiery redness and exfoliation of the skin, with severe itching, and often pain.
 This form of psoriasis can be life-threatening.

 Psoriasis can be mild, moderate, or severe.
-Disease on less than 3 percent of the body is considered mild, and constitutes about 80 percent of cases.
+Disease on less than three percent of the body is considered mild, and constitutes about 80 percent of cases.
 Three to 10 percent of the body affected is considered moderate; more than 10 percent of the body affected is considered severe.

 Twenty percent of cases are moderate to severe.
 The severity is also measured by how much the disease affects a person's quality of life.
 Psoriasis can have a severe impact on daily activities, even if it involves a small area, such as the palms of the hands or soles of the feet.

 Psoriasis is not preventable, but it may be helpful to avoid the triggers if possible.
 Common triggers include skin irritation, cuts, tattoos and certain medications.
 Infections such as streptococcal throat infections can also trigger psoriasis.
 Increasingly, it has been shown that dietary choices can also affect psoriasis, with high glycemic index foods causing flares of psoriasis.